PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts

-We investigate four different types of prompts categorized based on their intended purpose and the amount of labeled samples they require.
-Appendix~\ref{sec-append-prompt} presents examples of these prompts.

-\textbf{Task-oriented} prompts explicitly describe the task that the model is required to perform, which is to encourage the model to generate task-specific outputs based solely on its pre-training knowledge.
+We investigate four different types of prompt. \textbf{Task-oriented} prompts explicitly describe the task the model is required to perform, which encourages the model to generate task-specific outputs based solely on its pre-training knowledge.
 While \textbf{role-oriented} prompts typically frame the model as an entity with a specific role, such as an expert, advisor, or translator.
 By incorporating role information, these prompts aim to implicitly convey the expected output format and behavior.
-Each of the two categories of prompts are designed for both \textbf{zero-shot (ZS)} and \textbf{few-shot (FS)} learning scenarios.
-For few-shot scenario, these prompts not only convey the task requirements but also demonstrate the expected output format and structure through several examples.
-In our experiments, we randomly select three examples in the training set of a task and append them to a prompt.
+Each of the two categories of prompts can be designed for both \textbf{zero-shot (ZS)} and \textbf{few-shot (FS)} learning scenarios.
+In the zero-shot scenario, an input is defined as $[P, x]$, where $P$ denotes a prompt, $x$ is a sample, and $[,]$ denotes the concatenation operation.
+For the few-shot scenario, some examples are added to the input, resulting in the format $[P, E, x]$, where $E$ represents the examples.
+For instance, $E = \{[x_1, y_1], [x_2, y_2], [x_3, y_3]\}$ represents three examples in a three-shot learning scenario.
+In our experiments, we randomly select three examples in the training set of a task and append them to a prompt. \cref{sec-append-prompt-example} shows examples of different types of prompts.

-In our evaluation, we include a diverse set of \llms to comprehensively assess their performance across various tasks and domains.
-The models we consider are as follows: Flan-T5-large \cite{t5} (0.8B), Dolly-6B \cite{dolly}, LLaMA-13B \cite{llama}, Vicuna-13B \cite{vicuna}, Cerebras-GPT-13B \cite{cerebras}, GPT-NEOX-20B \cite{neox}, Flan-UL2 (20B) \cite{ul2}, and ChatGPT.\footnote{We did not receive the GPT-4 API during this research, and thus cannot perform evaluation using GPT-4.} By incorporating \llms with different architectures and sizes, we aim to provide insights into their strengths, weaknesses, and robustness, ultimately informing the choice of model for a specific application or use case.
+Our evaluation includes a diverse set of \llms to comprehensively assess their performance across various tasks and domains.
+The models we consider are as follows: Flan-T5-large \citep{t5} (0.8B), Dolly-6B \citep{dolly}, Vicuna-13B \citep{vicuna}, Llama2-13b-chat \citep{touvron2023llama2}, Cerebras-GPT-13B \citep{cerebras}, GPT-NEOX-20B \citep{neox}, Flan-UL2 (20B) \citep{ul2}, ChatGPT~\citep{chatgpt}, and GPT-4~\citep{openai2023gpt4}.\footnote{We did not perform prompt attacks on GPT-4 by optimizing the adversarial algorithms since it requires massive rounds of communications and is too costly.
+We used the adversarial prompts generated by \chat to evaluate GPT-4 since the adversarial prompts can be transferred (Sec. \ref{sec-transfer}).} By incorporating \llms with different architectures and sizes, we aim to provide insights into their strengths and weaknesses, ultimately facilitating model selection for a specific application or use case.
 Details of these \llms are in Appendix~\ref{sec-append-models}.